1930-1959 Timeline

 The 1871-built Oddfellows Hall on Loch Street – now renamed the Federal Theatre – continues to draw weekend crowds as it moves from screening silent films to ‘talkies’ like “The Kid From Spain” (above and below) supported by the Walt Disney cartoon “The Three Little Pigs”.
 The Federal Theatre will also screen some of the first Australian ‘talkies’.

 The first Australian “talkie” feature film to begin production is “Out of the Shadows” in March 1930.
 A five-reel ‘society’ romance, the film is produced in Melbourne by Alexander Roy ‘Dick’ Harwood (as A.R.
-Howard) using a makeshift sound-on-disc recording system.
+Harwood) using a makeshift sound-on-disc recording system.
 Though the film is completed, the only set of wax discs buckle in a heat wave before the film can be shown and it is never released.
 However, Harwood’s next two talkies, “Isle of Intrigue” and “Spur of the Moment” (see image below) are made between July and August 1931 and released in September.
 They are both about 50 minutes long and often shown together on the same program.
 They become the first two Australia “talking films” to be shown in the country.
 Alexander Roy ‘Dick’ Harwood dies in Beechworth in 1980 at the age of 83 and is buried in the Beechworth Cemetery.

 1935 – Jun 15

 A public holiday is declared in Beechworth on the day 47-year-old Thomas ‘Tom’ Parkinson begins pushing Tony ‘Sid’ Evans in a wheelbarrow the 78km from the front of Parkinson’s Motors (71-73 Ford Street Beechworth) to the Mount Buffalo Chalet for a wager of £20.
-The trial of strength and endurance results from a bet made on Anzac Day 1935 – between local garage proprietor Parkinson and Evans, the licensee of the Post Office Hotel – that Parkinson would not be able to push Evans in a wheelbarrow for 78 kms.
+The trial of strength and endurance results from a bet made on April 25th (Anzac Day) 1935 – between local garage proprietor Parkinson and Evans, the licensee of the Post Office Hotel – that Parkinson would not be able to push Evans in a wheelbarrow for 78 kms.
 Given a time limit of 9 days from start to finish, the men take their bet seriously, with both putting in three weeks training before the event – Parkinson pushes a training load of fifteen stone in a makeshift barrow around Beechworth’s sporting ground, while Evans – who weighs in at 13 stone (83 kilos) – plays lots of golf and practices sitting for long periods in a barrow!
-Much excitement is generated in the lead-up to the race and 2,000 people surround the “barrowmen” in front of the Beechworth Post Office at the start of marathon race at 1.00pm – sponsored by Dunlop Tyres – where the President of the Shire, Councillor Humphries, breaks a bottle of champagne over the barrow which is christened – ‘The Pride of Beechworth’.
+Much excitement is generated in the lead-up to the race and 2,000 people surround the “barrowmen” in front of the Beechworth Post Office at the start of marathon race at 1.00pm – sponsored by The Dunlop Rubber Company – where the President of the Shire, Councillor A.J.
+Humphries, breaks a bottle of champagne over the wheelbarrow which is christened – ‘The Pride of Beechworth’.
 The event draws major press coverage.

 1935 – Jun 22